Signed in as:

 3. How can transparency in resource availability and expertise be ensured during the decision-making process?

-2. What criteria should be used to prioritize funding for short-term and long-term goals?
+2. What criteria should be used to differentiate between personal expression and professional responsibilities in public education?

 Principle: Zero-Sum vs. Non-Zero-Sum Games